+Before we proceed to the theorems, we introduce an important result that we use multiple times in the paper.
+Let $X$ and $Y$ be the input and output of a channel, respectively and let $q(\cdot|\cdot)$ be a valid conditional pdf, which represents an ``auxiliary channel''.
+The following auxiliary-channel lower bound holds:

-where $p_{X_A}(\cdot)$ is the \emph{true} input pdf, i.e., $q_V(\cdot)$ is the output pdf obtained by connecting the true input source to the auxiliary channel.
-Note that $\mathbb{E}[\cdot]$ is the expectation according to the \emph{true} distribution of $X_A$ and $V$.
-We point out that any auxiliary channel gives a valid lower bound; the ``closer'' the auxiliary channel is to the true channel, the tighter the lower bound.
-We choose the auxiliary channel
+where $q_Y(\cdot)$ is the output pdf obtained by connecting the true input source to the auxiliary channel.
+Note that $\mathbb{E}[\cdot]$ is the expectation according to the \emph{true} distribution of $X$ and $Y$.
+The lower bound is the rate achieved by a mismatched decoder.
+See \cite[pp. 6-7]{ScarlettPHD2015} for a recent comprehensive review on mismatched decoding.